-- 1. The Auditors' report expresses an ungualified opinion on the financial statements of the Lincoln Parish Assessor. - 2.
-No instances of noncompliance material to the financial statements of the Lincoln Parish Assessor were disclosed during the audit. - 3.
-No significant deficiency relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control.
+- 1. The Auditors' report expresses an unqualified opinion on the financial statements of the Lincoln Parish Assessor. - No instances of noncompliance material to the financial statements of the Lincoln Parish Assessor were disclosed during the audit. - 3.
+No significant deficiency relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and On Compliance and Other Matters Based on an Audit of Financial Statements performed in Accordance with Government Auditing Standards.